E3-US is an innovative new energy-environment-economy model, owned and operated by Cambridge Econometrics.

-The model follows the approach used in the global E3ME model and brings the same key advantages over many other existing tools:
+The model follows the approach used in our world-class global E3ME model and brings the same key advantages over many other existing tools:

 - integrated treatment of the energy system, including a bottom-up representation of the power sector